 PRAXIS recognized the nearly ubiquitous move to agile development methods and in 2016 launched PRAXIS and introduced the world’s first automated escrow depositing solution.
 With PRAXIS software and SaaS companies can “set it and forget it” when it comes to making their escrow deposit and subsequent updates.
 This method virtually guarantees escrow compliance and helps boost your bottom line by:

 - Increasing Sales – Many corporations would like to take advantage of early stage software and SaaS companies to gain a competitive advantage but are weary because the startup may be unprofitable, venture back or both.
 Having a robust software escrow solution for their protection included in your presentation can level the playing field and help you win more enterprise clients.
+If you wish to increase your sales you can contact us anytime.

 - Eliminate Internal Costs – Escrow fees are nominal when compared to most enterprise license or subscription sales.
 However, supporting an escrow agreement can put a significant internal burden on a software / SaaS provider.
 Most escrow agreements require “updates” to escrow deposits anytime there is a “material change” to the source code.
 In most agile development environments this can mean that escrow updates should be made weekly or even more frequently.
 When you consider extracting source code from the code archival system, aggregating build documentation, preparing escrow deposit documentation, coordinating FTP resources with the escrow agent and more this burden can be several hours each month or more.
 As the software company grows and has more escrow agreements to support, the internal costs of supporting the escrow agreements can grow exponentially.
 It is not uncommon for fast growing software / SaaS companies to have a full time employee dedicated to updating the software escrow deposits.